The interpreters and translators in Bolivia

 QUALIFICATIONS AND EXPERIENCE

-Companies planning to use a translator or interpreter while in Bolivia, or anywhere else, should learn as much as possible about the background and qualifications of any person claiming to be one.
+Companies planning to use an interpreter or translator in Bolivia, should learn as much as possible about the background and qualifications of any person claiming to be one.
 For example, a translator such as the owner of VPO Bilingual Services, might provide you information similar to this:

 I have been working as a professional English/Spanish-Spanish/English translator and conference interpreter for over 20 years.
 I was a registered U.S. Embassy translator in Santa Cruz for over 8 years and I own several businesses.
 I work primarily with the petroleum industry, forestry industry, attorneys, universities, government agencies, and international non-governmental organizations, especially in the areas of education, health, rights-based aid, and environmental conservation.
 I have also worked as a voice talent on commercials and documentaries, a public speaker and trainer, and have done over 5000 hours of simultaneous interpretation.